 The Standard Applicant Information section of the JustGrants application is pre-populated with the SF-424 data submitted in Grants.gov.
 The applicant will need to review the Standard Applicant Information in JustGrants and make edits as needed.
-Within this section, the applicant will need to: add zip codes for areas affected by the project; confirm its Authorized Representative; and verify and confirm the organization's unique entity identifier, legal name, and address.
+Within this section, the applicant will need to: add zip codes for areas affected by the project, confirm their Authorized Representative, and verify and confirm the organization's unique entity identifier, legal name, and address.